wevote/WebApp/docs/WindowsSimplifiedInstall.md

     The Terminal window on the screen should look pretty much like this:
     ![ScreenShot](images/WindowsGitConfig.png)

 21. Create a .gitattributes file to handle the different line endings in Windows.
+With the command line command `"text=auto" > .gitattributes` as shown below.
     ```
         PS C:\Users\steve\PycharmProjects\WebApp> "text=auto" > .gitattributes
     ```

-22. Set PyCharm to use Unix and MacOs line separators
+22. Set PyCharm to use Unix and macOS line separators

-    In File/Settings/Editor/Code Style, set the "Line separator" pulldown to "Unix and macOS(\n)", and press "OK"
+    In File/Settings/Editor/Code Style, set the "Line separator" pull down to "Unix and macOS(\n)", and press "OK"
     ![ScreenShot](images/WindowsConfigLineSeparator.png)
-23. In PyCharm set your git remotes.
+23. In PyCharm set up your git remotes.
     1. Navigate to the Git/'Manage Remotes...' dialog

     The We Vote projects defines upstream and origin differently than most other projects, so we need to manually reverse them here.
-    3. Click the edit (pencil) icon, and change the name field for the URL to your copy of the repository from "origin" to "upstream".
+    3. Click the edit (pencil) icon, and change the name field for the URL to your copy of the repository from "upstream" to "origin".
+(The following picture shows the dialog before you make the Name change.)

     ![ScreenShot](images/WindowsGitUpstream.png)
     5. Then add a remote for your We Vote's public branch by pressing the '+' button on the Git Remotes dialog.
 In the dialog that appears, set the name field to "upstream", and the URL to "https://github.com/wevote/WebApp.git".
 Press OK and the remotes should look like this: